Perfect Sense (2011) - Review

 Plot & Thoughts

 I liked this movie a lot more than I initially expected I would.
-The premise drew me in, and while the movie didn't focus too much on it or give the phenomenon enough details to expand into a more realistic scenario, it still offered up for some interesting dialogues and a thought-provoking experience.
+The premise drew me in, and while the movie didn't focus too much on it or give the phenomenon enough details to expand into a more realistic scenario, it still offered up some interesting dialogues and a thought-provoking experience.
 It brought up the question of what it means to be human, how much of who we are is based on our emotions and sensations, and how would we as a species adapt to each other and our world as it slowly became more alien to us with the loss of our senses.
 The premise manages to help the film more than hurt it and helps provide some interesting problems and solutions for the characters, even if they feel a bit cheap.

 Perfect_Sense.jpg